She Works Hard for the Money (album): Background and production

 Since departing Casablanca Records in 1980, Summer had been involved in litigation with the label's parent company PolyGram which had cost Summer some $81.6 million in lawyer's fees by 1983, which year (Donna Summer quote:)"I told my lawyers they were fired.
 I went in and saw the guy at PolyGram personally", negotiating an out-of-court settlement which included Summer's Omartian-produced tracks being given to PolyGram, David Geffen having decided for the second time not to issue an album recorded by Summer.
 PolyGram affiliate Mercury Records issued Summer's Omartian-produced tracks as the album She Works Hard for the Money in July 1983, the title cut issued as advance single on 10 May 1983 to become Summer's biggest hit since 1979, peaking at #3 peak on the Hot 100 in Billboard where it also spent three weeks at #1 on the R&B chart with this success impelling its parent album, released June 13, 1983, to #9.

 She Works Hard for the Money was more pop and dance oriented than the two precedent Donna Summer studio albums, but also contained some soulful ballads, including "Love Has a Mind of Its Own", a duet with gospel singer Matthew Ward.
 It also contained a reggae-styled song called "Unconditional Love" which featured vocals by young black British group Musical Youth.
 Lyrically, the album dealt with subjects such as social injustice ("Stop, Look and Listen"), Jesus Christ ("He's a Rebel") and missing children ("People, People").
 Many fans saw the album as a "return to form" for Summer – she was once again presented as a strong, powerful woman very much in control.
 During the 1970s, Summer's management had worked hard to portray her as a powerful, sexual fantasy figure to the point where they had become too involved in her personal life (which led to a period of depression for Summer before becoming a born-again Christian and filing a lawsuit against her record label).
 Since the disco era, Summer had experimented with different genres including new wave and rock, and some felt she had got a little "lost" in trying to find her musical place in the new decade.
-She Works Hard for the Money was universally acclaimed by music reviews and the album had helped establish her place as a 1980s pop and dance diva.
+She Works Hard for the Money received widespread acclaim from music critics and further established Summer as a prominent pop and dance artist of the 1980s.